 Anders: There can be no turning back!

 At the end of Act 2: defeating the Arishok in single combat in order to stop him from taking Isabela.
-It's not an easy battle; the Arishok has incredibly high health and powerful attacks making him That One Boss.
-But when you finally do beat him it really makes you feel like a Big Damn Hero, especially if Isabela is your character's love interest.
+It's not an easy battle; the Arishok has incredibly high health and powerful attacks.
+But when you finally do beat him, it really makes you feel like a hero, especially if Isabela is your character's love interest.

 Even better is doing it as a mage.
 Not only have you just beaten one of the leaders of the Qunari in single combat, but you did it as one of the things they fear most, as the class least capable of close combat.

-One of the highlights of the game was watching Isabela swagger in with the tome of Koslun.
+Before that, Isabela swaggering in with the tome of Koslun.

-During the Act I quest Enemies Among Us, you are tasked with questioning a prostitute at the Blooming Rose, who happens to be a mage and, of course, dabbles in blood magic, which she uses to force a Psychic-Assisted Suicide on you.
+During the Act I quest Enemies Among Us, you're tasked with questioning Idunna at the Blooming Rose, who happens to be a mage and, of course, dabbles in blood magic, which she uses to force a Psychic-Assisted Suicide on you.
 A Warrior/Rogue!Hawke needs help from a Mage party member, but a Mage!Hawke can break the control themself, in a most awesome way.
 It's the sudden shift from strain to control in Hawke's voice and the resulting Oh Crap from the prostitute that does it.

 Hawke: I... will not... be toyed with!

-A meta one for BioWare in the writing- first off, there are four possible gay romances (OK, they're all Bi the Way since they go out with Hawkes of either gender) and they are made abundantly clear, and that Bioware deconstructed a lot of their usual tropes.
+A meta one for BioWare in the writing- first off, there are four bisexual romances and they're made abundantly clear, and that Bioware deconstructed a lot of their usual tropes.